HighnessAtharva/Blog/content/posts/personal/Malazan/epilogue-to-malazan-challenge.md

     image: blog/malazan/ending-cover.jpeg
     alt: An Epilogue to my Malazan Book of the Fallen Reading Challenge
     caption: Concluding thoughts and series review of the Malazan Book of the Fallen series
-tags: ["Malazan Book of the Fallen", "Reading Challenge", "Fantasy"]
+tags: ["Malazan Book of the Fallen", "Fantasy"]
 ---